 “Excelsior!”
 I shouted.
 “Hooray and huzzah for Kelvin!”

 Days turned to weeks, then to months, and Kelvin kept humming along nicely.
-I decorated his door with “I Got Baked In the Sun” and “Skinny Legs” stickers.
+I decorated his door with local stickers from “I Got Baked In the Sun” bakery and the notorious “Skinny Legs”.
 I returned the unused roll of duct tape to Percival who was quite pleased to learn of Kelvin's well-being.
 Kelvin happily cooled a few gallons of milk, six coconuts, countless vegetables and fruits, chilled more than a few ginger beers and kept a bottle of rum icy cold in his freezer...all with no problems, no issues.
 Except one.

-Remember Kelvin's copious freezer?
-It may be that Kelvin had a really cold heart, or was simply cold-blooded, but that damn freezer frosted up like a Greenland glacier in rather short order.
-It got so chock full of snowy, frosty ice there was no room for the ice cube tray and the rum bottle became buried in snow!
+Recall Kelvin's copious freezer?
+It may be that Kelvin had a really cold, cold heart, or was simply cold-blooded, but that damn freezer frosted up like a Greenland glacier in rather short order.
+It got so chock full of snowy, frosty ice that there was no room for the ice cube tray.
+My rum bottle became ice- locked.

-Perhaps Kelvin might have been trying to remind me of what I'd been missing back in New England?
-Adjusting his fully-functioning thermostat did little to remedy his glacier-making abilities, so every two weeks - if not sooner - Kelvin needed to be defrosted.
-One time Percival happened to pop his head around my porch door just in time to see me sweeping some of Kelvin's snow and ice off my porch floor with a broom.
-“Don' yah use deh shovel to do dis back north?” he queried with a smile.
+Adjusting his fully-functioning thermostat did little to remedy his glacier-making abilities, thus requiring Kelvin to be defrosted on a weekly basis.
+Once, Percival interrupted our weekly defrosting ritual by popping his head around my porch door just in time to see me sweeping some of Kelvin's snow and ice off my porch floor with a broom.
+“Don' ya use deh shovel to do dis back north?” he queried with a smile.
+Perhaps Kelvin might simply have been trying to remind me of what I'd been missing back in wintery New England?

-I shut Kelvin off and opened his door to allow the warm sun to work its magic on the permafrost inside.
-I removed the food and beverages and placed them in the shower stall, covered with a towel to preserve whatever cool I could from the Caribbean heat.
+I unplugged Kelvin and opened his door to allow the warm sun to work its magic on the permafrost within.
+I removed the food and beverages, placing them in the shower stall covered with a towel to preserve whatever cool I could from the Caribbean heat.
 Then I set to writing and waiting.
 And waiting.

-After about an hour, audible dripping noises told me the process was definitely underway.
-I took my knife and chipped away at the ice cap.
-Small chips fell to the floor, but there remained so much frost and ice that I could not yet remove the drain tray; the rum bottle was only barely visible.
+After about an hour, audible dripping noises informed me that the defrosting process was definitely underway.
+I took my knife and chipped away at the interior ice cap.
+Small chunks fell to the floor, but there remained so much frost and ice that I could not yet remove the drain tray; the rum bottle was completely encased.
 So I went back to my writing.

 A little while later I heard a small chunk of ice fall away.
-A miniature iceberg, calving from its mother glacier, fell not into an arctic sea, but onto my tropical porch floor.
-I got my knife and began chipping away again.
-This time more ice fell and I swept it into a dustpan and heaved it over my porch railing where it fell into the street below where it sat for a few seconds before evaporating away on the sun- scorched pavement.
-A large grey thrushee, a garrulous and curious bird who'd been sitting in a nearby genip tree watching me all morning, occasionally chirped his interest - or criticism? - in my activity.
-He would cock his head and let out a loud Ta-WEET?!? that definitely had a question mark attached to it.
+A miniature iceberg, calving from its mother glacier, fell not into an arctic sea, but onto my tropical porch floor where it began to flow.
+I picked up my knife and began chipping away again.
+This time more ice fell and I swept it into a dustpan and heaved it over my porch railing onto the street below where it sat for a few seconds before evaporating away on the sun-scorched pavement.
+A large grey thrushee, a garrulous and curious bird who'd been sitting in a nearby genip tree watching me all morning, occasionally chirped his interest - or criticism - in my activity.
+He would cock his head and let out a loud Ta-WEET? that definitely had a question mark attached to it.
 I returned to my writing.
 But not for long.

 The solar-thermal defrosting process had been achieved, the tipping point reached.
 Large chunks of snowy ice began to rapidly fall onto the floor from Kelvin's chest cavity.
 It was all happening rather quickly now.
-I enlisted my knife to remove the remaining snow and ice and again retrieved my broom and dust pan.
+I enlisted my knife to remove the remaining ice and again retrieved my broom and dust pan.
 I wondered again 'Why in hell would such a small fridge have such a large freezer?'.
 There was now way more frozen fallout than I could fit in a single dust pan scoop.
 I needed a bucket, but didn't have one.
-Taking my cue from Percival, I repeatedly shoveled the slushy stuff into my dustpan and quickly flung the contents off the porch onto the road below.
+Taking my cue from Percival, I shoveled the slushy stuff into my dustpan, quickly flinging the contents off the porch onto the road below.

 I don't normally do this sort of thing.
-I like to believe that I think things through.
-But this time, I needed to get rid of the glacial material before it melted all over, flooding my porch floor.
-But in my haste to remove it, I was not cognizant of one important fact: The road was below my porch.
+I prefer to think things through, devise a plan.
+But this time, I needed to get rid of the glacial material before it melted, flooding my porch floor.
+However in my haste to remove it, I neglected one important fact: The road below was directly adjacent to the Shackteau, running just twenty feet below my porch.
 It was used for vehicular traffic.
-It was decidely not a snow removal zone.
+It was not a snow removal zone.
 Useful Factoid: 'Snow Removal Zone' is a totally irrelevant and unknown concept in the Caribbean.
 At least until today.

-I hurredly piled the last of Kelvin's sloughing ice onto my brimming dustpan, quickly raised it up and let it fly.
+I hurriedly piled the last of Kelvin's sloughing ice onto the brimming dustpan, quickly raised it up and let it fly.
 About midway through its icy arc from porch to road, I noticed a shiny, new, red rental Jeep approaching on the road below.
 “Good lord!”
 I exclaimed, sucking in my breath.
 “No!
 No!
 Please, God, don't . . .”

 Before I could finish my thought, the load of snow and ice landed in a perfect, slushy heap on that scarlet Jeep's hood.
 The combined velocity of Kelvin's falling frost with the speed of the moving Jeep made for quite an interesting, and certainly alien, sound upon impact – Shhhhplaaaaaatttttttt!!!!

 The Jeep's tires screeched.
-The thrushee squawked and flew off like a missile.
-Miss Lucy's goats and chickens who had been happily scrounging the adjacent roadside for edibles shot off into the bush like livestock grenades.
-I stood dumbstruck as Kelvin's icy avalanche and the Jeep both came to a rather abrupt, soppy, stop about thirty feet from where I stood, immobilized, above them on my porch.
+The thrushee squawked and shot off like a missile.
+Miss Lucy's goats and chickens who had been happily scrounging the adjacent roadside for edibles exploded off into the bush like livestock grenades.
+I stood dumbstruck as Kelvin's icy avalanche and the Jeep both came to screeching stop about thirty feet from where I stood, immobilized, above them on my porch.

-Inside the Jeep a tourist family, obviously from northern climes as evidenced by their pallid, opalescent skin tone and matching baseball caps emblazoned with a “NY” logo, sat stunned.
-The tattooed, mustachioed man with a shaved head and no neck sat macho-style in his 'wife-beater' t-shirt, gripping the steering wheel.
-Next to him his bejeweled, bottle-blonde wife was sporting oversized sunglasses, cosmetic breasts and a goofy sunhat.
-Plopped miserably in the back seat looking as though they'd rather be having a root canal slumped two sour-looking, gum-chewing adolescent girls, wrapped in beach towels and serious 'tude.
-Their big hair was crowned by backwards ball caps; one with the “NY” logo, the other with a “Hello, Kitty” graphic.
-This bunch, no doubt relieved to be away from the absolutely brutal winter conditions back in the States, stared wide-eyed and slack-jawed in momentary silence as I stood above them, paralyzed, on my porch.
-Then like a hornets nest smashed with a large rock, they all exploded!
-Everyone was hollering their best Bronx curses, shaking their fists and giving me furious middle finger salutes.
+Inside the Jeep a tourist family, obviously from northern climes as evidenced by their pallid, opalescent skin tone, sat stunned.
+The tattooed, bearded man with shaved head and no visible neck sat macho- style, gripping the steering wheel.
+Next to him his bejeweled, bottle-blonde wife who sported oversized sunglasses, cosmetic breasts and a goofy oversized sunhat let out a piercing shriek.
+Plopped miserably in the back seat looking as though they'd rather be having a root canal slumped two sour- looking, gum-chewing adolescent girls, wrapped in gaudy beach towels and serious attitude.
+Their lacquered hair was crowned by backwards ball caps; one with a “NY” logo, the other with a “Hello, Kitty” graphic.
+This bunch, no doubt relieved to be away from the absolutely brutal winter conditions back in the northern States, stared wide-eyed and slack-jawed in momentary silence as I stood above them, paralyzed, on my porch.
+Suddenly like a beehive smashed with a sharp rock, they all erupted!
+Everyone was hollering their best New York curses, shaking their fists and giving me furious middle finger salutes.

-“Yo, crazy man, what the f**k you think yer doin'?” roared the man.
-Wife shrieked something unintelligible and the two teens glared and each gave me their best double-handed middle finger salute from the Jeep's open windows.
-One stuck out her tongue.
+“Yo, crazy man, what the f**k you think yer doin'?” roared Bronx man.
+Wife shrieked something unintelligible while the two teens glared and each gave me their best double-handed middle finger salute from the Jeep's open windows.
+“Hello Kitty” stuck out her tongue.

-Mortified, I momentarily feared Poppi just might feel the need to demonstrate his machismo by springing out of the Jeep, leaping up the high walled embankment in an adrenaline-fueled rage and nailing me to the porch wall.
+Mortified, I momentarily feared Poppy just might feel the need to demonstrate his machismo by springing out of the Jeep and, leaping up the high walled embankment in an adrenaline-fueled rage, nailing me to the porch wall.
 I probably deserved it.

 “I am so, so sorry,” I sincerely apologized.
 Trying to lighten things up a little, I smiled, “Bet you thought you could get away from all those blizzards back home, eh?
-See, I was defrosting my refrigerator and...” but before I could finish my explanation they'd roared off, shiny fenders dripping cold water and windshield wipers flapping wildly.
+See, I was defrosting my refrigerator and...” but before I could finish my explanation they'd roared off, tires screeching, shiny red fenders dripping cold water, windshield wipers flapping wildly.
 I thought I could still hear shouting - “You crazy sumbitch” - and I am fairly sure I could make out a couple of middle finger salutes through the Jeep's blacked out rear windows as they tore off towards Salt Pond.

-Last night I had a dream.
+That night I had a dream.
 It was about Kelvin.
-Like a kitchen Frankenstein, he had been brought into this world cursed, from some dark, gothic factory hidden somewhere deep in Albania.
+Like a kitchen Frankenstein, he had been brought into this world cursed, from some dark, gothic factory hidden somewhere deep in Eastern Europe.
 Dark forces had installed a demonic component inside of him that made him behave in mysteriously untoward and sometimes evil ways.
-Kelvin looked normal alright, just like all the other Kelvinators of his vintage: white, boxy, smallish and rectangular – the perfect size to fit inocculously in an apartment under the counter.
+Kelvin looked normal alright, just like all the other Kelvinators of his vintage: white, boxy, small and rectangular – the perfect size to fit innocuously in an apartment, perhaps under a counter.

-But Kelvin was different and odd things happened to the people with whom Kelvin resided.
+But Kelvin was different and odd things had happened to the people with whom Kelvin resided.
 Things like routinely blown electrical fuses, broken water pipes resulting in ruinous floods, spoiled food and strange nighttime noises.
-Peculiar, localized meteorological disturbances frequently accompanied these events.
-Each successive owner of Kelvin began to wonder whether perhaps it was that weird little 'fridge of theirs that may have had something to do with the disturbing, annoying events in their homes.
+Peculiar, localized meteorological disturbances often accompanied these events.
+Each successive owner of Kelvin began to wonder whether perhaps it was that weird little 'fridge of theirs that may have had something to do with the disturbingly annoying events that plagued their homes.
 Each, in turn, got rid of him.
 And lucky for them, too, because things were steadily going from bad to worse with Kelvin.

-Just before Kelvin was sent away for the last time to the Salvation Army where an enthusiastic church pastor from the outback would eventually pick him up to be used in their parish commissary, the poor family with whom Kelvin had last resided found themselves in a terrible state of unconsoleable grief.
-The family had several small children and their youngest daughter, a aweet little girl of three, had mysteriously disappeared a few days ago - without a trace.
+Just before Kelvin was sent away for the last time to the Salvation Army where an enthusiastic church pastor from the outback would pick him up to be used in their parish commissary, the poor island family with whom Kelvin had last resided found themselves in a terrible state of inconsolable grief.
+The family had several small children and their youngest daughter, a sweet little girl of three, had mysteriously disappeared a few days ago without a trace.
 There were no witnesses, no clues.
-The authorities were stumped.
+“One minute she on de floor playin' wit' her toy animals, de nex', BAM! she jus' gone, jus' like dat!” a distraught auntie later told the befuddled detective.
+The authorities were clearly stumped.